colineto/Lunatron/Workshop/1 - Intro.md

 ![](game-screen.png)

-Try and play with it !

 # Tron upgrade

-We want to use that Snake as a basis to build our own home made two players TRON game 🪢
+We want to use that Snake as a basis to build our own home-made two players TRON game 🪢

 We will basically duplicate snake, add another keys control, improve collision, update score calculation and add some colours 😅